Student Loan Servicer Licensing Resources

 Student loan servicers must submit their licensing applications through the Nationwide Multistate Licensing System (NMLS), a secure, web-based, nationwide licensing system.
-Please find the student loan servicer licensing application can be found on the NMLS website.
+The student loan servicer licensing application can be found on the NMLS website.

 Certain entities may be exempt from the licensing requirement of Banking Law Article 14-A. Entities that believe they are exempt should notify the Department by email at [email protected].
 The notification should include a detailed description of why the entity believes it is exempt.

 All entities with active or pending New York State student loan servicer licenses must submit a completed Annual Report to the Department by April 1, 2021.